Countly/countly-sdk-documentation/android/current.md

             }
         });</code></pre>
 <p>
-  <span style="font-weight:400">Or you might want to update all the values except a few defined keys.
-To do so,&nbsp; call <code>updateRemoteConfigExceptKeys</code></span><span style="font-weight:400">.
+  <span style="font-weight: 400;">Or you might want to update all the values except a few defined keys.
+To do so,&nbsp; call <code>updateRemoteConfigExceptKeys</code></span><span style="font-weight: 400;">.
 The key list is an array with string values of the keys.
 It has a callback to let you know when the request has finished.</span>
 </p>
 <pre><code class="java">Countly.sharedInstance().updateRemoteConfigExceptKeys(new String[]{"aa", "dd"}, new RemoteConfig.RemoteConfigCallback() {
             @Override